sudiptog81/lyricsfinder/README.md

 ### API Configuration

 Sign up for a Developer account at [MusixMatch](https://developer.musixmatch.com) and get the API key for this app to work.
-Scan through all the files in this repo and change _process.env.MM_KEY_ to the API key that you get from MusixMatch
+Scan through all the files in this repo and change my API key to the one that you get from MusixMatch.

 ### Running the app